International Baccalaureate Primary Years Programme (IB PYP)

-The Primary Years Programme (PYP) has identified six areas of knowledge, called transdisciplinary themes that are considered to be of lasting significance for students in PYP schools anywhere in the world.
-These themes provide a framework for teachers to design units of inquiry that incorporate provincial content area standards as well as opportunities for students to develop the skills, attitudes, concepts and knowledge needed to become internationally-minded people and life-long learners.
+The Primary Years Programme (PYP) has identified six areas of knowledge (called transdisciplinary themes) that are considered to be of lasting significance for students in PYP schools anywhere in the world.
+These themes provide a framework for teachers to design units of inquiry that incorporate provincial content-area standards, as well as opportunities for students to develop the skills and knowledge needed to become internationally-minded people and life-long learners.
 A PYP school organizes units under the transdisciplinary themes through a curriculum map called a Programme of Inquiry (POI).

-The six transdisciplinary themes are addressed at each grade level, even though the individual units of inquiry based upon them are all unique, exploring different aspects of the knowledge contained under each theme.
-In addition to six yearly transdisciplinary units of inquiry based upon the PYP transdisciplinary themes, students also receive focused daily instruction in Numeracy and Literacy to ensure that they continue to develop their skills in those foundational subject areas.
+The transdisciplinary themes are addressed at each grade level, even though the individual units of inquiry based upon them are all unique, exploring different aspects of the knowledge contained under each theme.
+In addition to the transdisciplinary units of inquiry, students also receive focused daily instruction in Numeracy and Literacy to ensure that they continue to develop their skills in those foundational subject areas.

-Inquiry-based learning is a process whereby students are involved in their learning, formulate questions, investigate widely and then build new understandings, meanings and knowledge.
+Inquiry-based learning is a process whereby students are involved in their learning; formulating questions; investigating widely; and building new understanding and meaning.
 That knowledge is new to the students and may be used to answer a question, to develop a solution or to support a position or point of view.
-The knowledge is usually presented to others and may result in some sort of
+The knowledge is shared with others and may result in some sort of

 Action in the PYP

-Taking action is an important part of the PYP.
+Taking action is integral to PYP learners.
 Action is something students choose to do as a result of their learning and experiences, because it is important to them.
 Action can happen at any time during the learning process.
 Initially, adults will guide students towards taking action, but the goal is for students to initiate action independently.
-Action does not have to be a big project.
-Often, smaller acts are a better indication that a real shift in thinking has taken place.
+Action does not have to be a big project; often, smaller acts are a better indication that a real shift in thinking has taken place.